-Again, the ground is what we’re looking at here so we need to consider the slope of the yard and thus the drainage.
+Again, the ground is what we’re looking at here, so we need to consider the yard’s slope and, thus, the drainage.
 The slope will play a factor in how we landscape the area.

 Kennel or Dog House.

-If you live in a warmer climate than I do, then you might be keeping dogs outside year round.
-If that’s the case, you may be setting up a kennel with a dog house attached or even inside a caged kennel area.
-The size of the kennel, where you intend the dog to ‘do it’s business’ and how long the dog is to remain in the enclosure all play important factors in how you will setup the dog house foundation.
+You might be keeping dogs outside year-round if you live in a warmer climate than I do.
+You may set up a kennel with a dog house attached or inside a caged kennel area if that’s the case.
+The size of the kennel, where you intend the dog to ‘do it’s business’, and how long the dog is to remain in the enclosure all play essential factors in how you will set up the dog house foundation.

 Size And Weight Of Dog House.

 Naturally, the size and weight of any structure will determine the strength of the required foundation.
 I just make it simple and use an overkill technique.
 If it’s overkill, it’s probably good enough.

 If the ground goes through a freeze-and-thaw cycle each year, you need to consider this when setting a foundation.
 The type of earth plays into this one heavily as well.
 It is especially essential in areas not well drained and prone to high levels of ice within the soil due to high water levels.

 Types Of Ground

 Sand – Can be difficult; recommend screw-jack support